Anatomizing Deep Learning Inference in Web Browsers: Methodology

 Existing Web QoE metrics primarily focus on evaluating the speed at which a Web page becomes visually accessible during the page loading process~\cite{speedindex, PLT, TTFB}.
 In contrast, the QoE associated with in-browser inference extends its influence across the entirety of a user's browsing experience.
 Thus, we propose three new QoE metrics specialized for in-browser inference (including responsiveness, smoothness, and inference accuracy), and quantify it during model inference.
 For QoE measurement, we do not differentiate the three stages described in Figure \ref{fig:scope}, because QoE is an average metric that spans the entire Web application usage.

 \textbf{Responsiveness.} Users prefer Web pages that respond to user requests quickly.
 The responsiveness reflects how quickly a Web page responds to user requests.
 It is quantified by the response time to user requests.
 We measure the responsiveness of Web pages based on Speedometer~\cite{speedometer-site}, a benchmark for Web application responsiveness.

-Speedometer simulates various Web activities, including 480 different tasks.
+Given the diverse application scenarios in the Web environment, it is difficult to have metrics generalize to all models or use cases.
+To address this challenge, the WebKit team officially provides the Speedometer dataset that covers various use cases as a benchmark.
+Specifically, this benchmark encompasses multiple high-level user journeys, including editing rich text, rendering charts, and reading news sites, with each journey further comprising multiple workloads for testing.
+In this benchmark, ``runs per minute'' is suggested to reflect the responsiveness QoE.

 As defined in Eq.\ref{responsiveness-formular}, we use the score ``runs per minute'' to quantify the responsiveness.
 The score represents the number of benchmark tests completed per unit time.
-We inject the inference code into the Speedometer Web page and perform in-browser inference during the benchmark test.
+We inject the inference code into the Speedometer Web page through the ``Selenium'' library, a library for automated Web application development and testing, allowing the developer to execute any JavaScript programs on any Web page.
+We perform in-browser inference during the benchmark test intermittently, to avoid the benchmark test being blocked if the model inference is performed continually.
+During the test, model inference accounts for 50\% of the total duration.

 \textbf{Smoothness.} Users prefer Web pages that render smoothly without any lag.
 The smoothness reflects how timely the GUI content is rendered.
 It is quantified by the rendering/video frames per second (fps).
 As defined in Eq.\ref{smoothness-formular}, we measure the fps of playing video and rendering Web pages.
 The fps stands for the average number of rendered frames per unit time during the entire testing phase.
 For vision tasks, we select YouTube as the target Web page for measurement; for the text task, we select Google Docs.
 The two Websites are among the most popular Websites for online videos and documents.
 YouTube provides continuous video streams and we can input text continuously into Google Docs.
-We measure the video fps in YouTube and rendering fps in Google Docs.
+We measure the video fps in YouTube and render fps in Google Docs.

+We used the first recommended playback page on the YouTube homepage.
+Regarding Google Docs experiments, we use different input texts on the devices at varying speeds ranging from 20 to 60 words per minute.

 We inject the inference code into each Web page.
 We run the inference for 10 minutes while using the Web page and use the averaged results as the final obtained fps.